-- Explanatory Notes: The assessment did not differentiate between companies that published stand-alone farm animal welfare policies and companies that incorporated farm animal welfare into wider responsible sourcing or sustainability policies or codes of practice. - Companies that published a clear statement of commitment to farm animal welfare and/or farm animal welfare-related principles that provided a starting point for the company's accountability to its stakeholders were awarded a score of 5 points. - Policies issued by company subsidiaries were not considered as overarching policies, and companies with such policies but no overarching (i.e. at the parent company level) policy were therefore not awarded points for this question.
-These policies were also considered when deciding whether to award points for Questions 1 and 4-10. - Policies focused on specific farm animal welfare issues (e.g. antibiotics where farm animal welfare is mentioned in passing) were not considered as overarching policies.
+- The assessment did not differentiate between companies that published stand-alone farm animal welfare policies and companies that incorporated farm animal welfare into wider responsible sourcing or sustainability policies or codes of practice. - Companies that published a clear statement of commitment to farm animal welfare and/or farm animal welfare-related principles that provided a starting point for the company's accountability to its stakeholders were awarded a score of 5 points. - Policies issued by company subsidiaries were not considered as overarching policies, and companies with such policies but no overarching (i.e. at the parent company level) policy were therefore not awarded points for this question.
+These policies were considered when deciding whether to award points for Questions 1 and 4-11. - Policies focused on specific farm animal welfare issues (e.g. antibiotics where farm animal welfare is mentioned in passing) were not considered as overarching policies.
 Companies with such policies but no overarching policy on farm animal welfare were therefore not awarded points for this question.
-These policies were also considered when deciding whether to award points for Questions 1 and 4-10. - Companies that supplemented these commitments or principles with details of how these were to be implemented were awarded a score of 10 points.
+These policies were considered when deciding whether to award points for Questions 1 and 4-11. - Companies that supplemented these commitments or principles with details of how these were to be implemented were awarded a score of 10 points.
 To score maximum points, company farm animal welfare policies needed to include most/all of the following: - A clear statement of the reasons why farm animal welfare was important to the business (including both the business case and the ethical case for action) - A commitment to compliance with relevant legislation - A clear position with regard to expected standards of farm animal welfare - A description of the processes in place to ensure that the policy was effectively implemented (e.g. senior management oversight, commitments to continuous improvement, performance monitoring, corrective action in the event that the policy was not being effectively implemented) - A commitment to continuous improvement and public reporting on performance.

 Q3.
 Does the policy statement provide a clear explanation of scope?

-Understanding the scope of a policy is important to understand the breadth of a company's commitment to action on farm animal welfare.
-Scope not specified 0 0 Geographic scope not specified Scope is limited to certain specified geographies 2 Scope is universal across all geographies 5 Species covered not specified 0 Scope is limited to certain specified species 2 Scope is universal across all relevant species 5 Products covered not specified 0 Scope is limited to own-brand products or ingredients (i.e. the policy does not apply to imported or other 2 brand products) Scope is universal across own brand, imported and other brand products 5 (Max Score 15)
+Understanding the scope of a policy is important to understand the breadth of a company's commitment to animal welfare. action on farm

+Geographic scope Geographic scope

+Not specified.
+0

+Scope is limited to certain specified geographies.
+2

+Scope is universal across all geographies.
+5

+Species scope

+Not specified.
+0

+Scope is limited to certain specified species.
+2

+Scope is universal across all relevant species.
+5

+Product scope

+Not specified.
+0

+Scope is limited to own-brand products or ingredients (i.e. the policy does not apply to imported or other brand products).
+2

+Scope is universal across own brand, imported and other brand products.
+5

+(Max Score 15)